-With a combined storage capacity of approximately 7 million barrels in our bulk fuel storage tanks, we are unsurpassed as wholesale fuel distributors with reliable fuel supply and a diverse offering of products including: several grades of gasoline, ULSD, ethanol, and biofuel blending and other liquid products.
+With a combined storage capacity of more than 7.5 million barrels in our bulk fuel storage tanks, we are unsurpassed as wholesale fuel distributors with reliable fuel supply and a diverse offering of products including: several grades of gasoline, ULSD, ethanol, and biofuel blending and other liquid products.
 U.S. Oil maintains and distributes our own wholesale fuel and petroleum-based products as well as petroleum and non-petroleum products owned by others.

 Nearly 40 million Americans fill up their gas tanks on a daily basis and, over the course of one year, the average American uses 22.27 barrels of oil.
 Although demand for gasoline is expected to fall at a rate of 2% each year, the fall in oil prices has caused an increase in gasoline demand, and more consumers are taking advantage of these savings by purchasing larger vehicles and driving more miles.